funkydan2/alpha-church/SETUP.md

 You should see a folder called `alpha-church` inside the `themes` directory that we created a few moments ago.
 For more information read the official [setup guide](https://gohugo.io/overview/installing/) of Hugo.

+## Update the theme
+If the theme has been updated, you can use `git` to merge latest commits to the submodule by running `git submodule update --rebase --remote` in root directory of your project.

 ## Configuration

 In the next step navigate to the `exampleSite` folder at `themes/hugo-travelify-theme/exampleSite/` and copy `config.toml` from the exampleSite folder into the root folder of your Hugo site.
 (Please refer to http://gohugo.io/overview/quickstart/ for installing a Hugo theme.)